France has become one of the most sought-after study-abroad destinations.

 The Rennes School of Business offers scholarships to international students pursuing postgraduate degrees.

-These scholarships include “Talent,” which aims to high-achievers.
+These scholarships include the “Talent” scholarship, which supports high achievers.
 The “Unframed” is to exhibit a unique life experience.

-Last, the “Bienvenue en France” is for those who want to enhance their French language skills before they begin their studies.
+Lastly, “Bienvenue en France” is for those who want to enhance their French language skills before beginning their studies.

 How to apply?

-You can review the official website and apply for it.
-There are two options for the scholarship form.
-A separate or common one where you select the type of scholarship and give other details.
+You can review the official website and apply.
+The scholarship form has two options: a separate or a common one, where you select the type of scholarship and provide other details.
 Do check the eligibility benchmarks.

-Université Paris Cité offers the SMARTS-UP Scholarship Programme.
+Université Paris Cité offers the SMARTS-UP Scholarship Program.
 This is for students who wish to pursue a Master’s.
 This is available to all nationalities and is granted for one academic year.

-Upon successfully enrolling in the university, scholarship recipients will receive €8,000 for the year.
+Upon successful enrollment at the university, scholarship recipients will receive €8,000 for the year.

 How to apply?